distintiva/eBlock/README.md

 </details>

 <details><summary><b>Removed user tracking code</b></summary>
-We have removed all user tracking codem because Block tracks almost every user action and sends it to Google Analitycs. eBlock uses only one remote call at startup to check for new version.
-And don't send any parameter or user data.
+We have removed all user tracking code because mBlock tracks almost every user action and sends it to Google Analitycs. eBlock uses only one remote call at startup to check for new version.
+And never sends any parameter or user data.
 </details>

 <details><summary><b>List and arrays</b></summary>